sodonnell/bash/README.md

 =
 A really simple script to run apache benchmark tests on a series of URLs for a given domain name.
 This is mostly just a template to use for future stress testing and performance analysis.

-This is very handy for conducting tests on AWS Load-Balancers, API Gateway, EC2 instances, and auto-scaling policies.
+This is very handy for conducting tests on Amazon Web Services, such as Elastic Load-Balancer, API Gateway, EC2 instances and auto-scaling policies.

 configure.rhel7.sh
 =